Twinkle866/Ai-assistant/README.md

 # QUICKGPT

-> A collaborative full‑stack project — chat + AI integrations, payments, and user management.
-> Built with a pinch of old‑school discipline and modern hustle. ⚡

----

 ## Project overview

 **QUICKGPT** is a full-stack chat application that integrates OpenAI-like capabilities for AI responses, user authentication, message history, and payment/credit management (Stripe).
 It’s split into two parts: